Wii Shop

 Nick Smith is a filmmaker, writer and actor.
 He has written screenplays (The Terror Game, Cold Soldiers); dramas and documentaries for the BBC, Sky and all other major UK networks.
 He wrote a year's full content for "The Property Channel" on cable and contributed to "The Medical Channel" on satellite.

 Other work includes novels (the bestselling Milk Treading, The Kitty Killer Cult and Undead on Arrival), stage plays (Crime School, Foodfellas), comedy sketches, articles (The Scotsman, Charleston Magazine), radio plays and comic books.
 He founded and ran a production company and The Film School Scotland before moving to Charleston, South Carolina where he’s currently directing feature film and teaching writing, acting and filmmaking.
-He charts it all in his blog, The Scratching Post.

-January 29, 2006
+Sunday, 29 January 2006

 Boss Cat